 There’s no denying that many Australian businesses are experiencing slower growth and rising costs – particularly in terms of energy bills.

-While even a 3% increase (especially one that represents the third set well above inflation rates) will have an impact on some vulnerable small businesses, the FWC has been under pressure to weigh up business interests with those of the wider economy.
+While even a 3% increase will have an impact on some vulnerable small businesses, the FWC has been under pressure to weigh up business interests with those of the wider economy.

 During a parliamentary committee back in February of this year, Reserve Bank governor, Phillip Lowe warned that leaving workers with less available cash to spend could put the brakes on consumer spending.